phihd/dungeon-cpp-oop/src/README.md

 Khoa:
 - Add one more type of Square: Treasure
 - Implement FromString and ToString in Room for saving and create rooms from strings/files

+Mai:
+- Create MVS project
+- Add SFML files
+- Add and link SFML libraries to the dungeon folder
+- Create the grid map and change color of the square if it is clicked

 ### 16 Nov 2020
 Taige:
 - Updated CMakeLists file, VSCode configuration file, made SFML library to work